Navigation auf uzh.ch

 Professor of International Business Law Faculty of Law, University of Zurich

-Prof. Dr. Rolf H. Weber is professor of international business law at Zurich University acting there as co-director of the Center for Information Technology, Society, and Law (ITSL) and as co-director of the Blockchain Center.
-In parallel, Prof. Weber is a practicing attorney-at-law in Zurich.
-Frequently, Prof. Weber publishes and speaks on sustainability legal issues as well as on topics of international finance and trade law.
+Prof. Dr. Rolf H. Weber is a professor of international business law at Zurich University, acting there as co-director of the Center for Information Technology, Society, and Law (ITSL) and as co-director of the Blockchain Center.
+In parallel, Prof. Weber is a practising attorney-at-law in Zurich.
+Frequently, Prof. Weber publishes and speaks on legal issues related to sustainability as well as on topics of international finance and trade law.
 His main fields of research and practice are IT- and Internet, Blockchain, finance, international business, and competition law.
 He is fluent in German, English and French.

 Yann Wyss